m7r/grunt-ngdocs/README.md

 ####imageLink
 [default] no anchor tag is used
 Wraps the navbar image in an anchor tag with the provided URL.

+####sourcePath
+[default] undefined
+Path to a file tree of your source code.
+If set, the generated docs will contain links to your code.
+GitHub-style anchors to hop to specific lines in files are supported, e.g. to jump directly to a function definition.

 ####bestMatch
 [default] false